Human thought is sometimes represented by expressions that are obscure and vague.

 The attempt to use precise and accurate language in texts, especially in technical documents, may reinforce some counterproductive effects.

 One way to address the uncertainty in the written language is by adding non-lexical symbols, such as commas, to assist in the disambiguation process.

 This post presents comma-related guidelines as regards the fairly technical expression “including but not limited to.”

 How to punctuate the phrase “including but not limited to”?

 Comma placement is recommended before “but” and after “to” in most cases.
 The comma encapsulation around “but not limited to” generally marks its parenthetical function in sentences.
-The commas also help in emphasizing that the items or entities in the statement must not be interpreted exclusively.
-Albeit inadvisable for textual clarity reasons, the commas could be conveniently omitted too.

 In other similar, lengthy expressions, though, such as “included but not limited to,” “including without limitation to,” and “including without limiting the generality of the foregoing,” the comma enclosure would be more beneficial.